DenzelGranadoz/figure-collection-api/README.md

 2. Change directory into the cloned repository:
    `cd figure-collection-api`

+3. Copy the `.env.example` file to `.env` and fill the corresponding fields. db has to match docker

-3. Download Docker
+4. Download Docker

-4. Open a terminal inside the project directory and run:
+5. Open a terminal inside the project directory and run:
    `docker-compose up --build
 `